Cletus500/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission to the owner of the file hello
+Command that adds execute permission to the owner, the group owner, and read permission to other users, to the file hello